Rock art

 The oldest known rock art dates from the Upper Palaeolithic period, having been found in Europe, Australia, Asia, and Africa.
 Anthropologists studying these artworks believe that they likely had magico-religious significance.

+In scholarly texts, a petroglyph is a rock engraving, whereas a petrograph or pictograph is a rock painting.
+In common usage, the words are sometimes used interchangeably.

 The archaeological sub-discipline of rock art studies first developed in the late-19th century among Francophone scholars studying the rock art of the Upper Palaeolithic found in the cave systems of parts of Western Europe.
 Rock art continues to be of importance to indigenous peoples in various parts of the world, who view them as both sacred items and significant components of their cultural heritage.
 Such archaeological sites may become significant sources of cultural tourism and have been used in popular culture for their aesthetic qualities.